kinngh/shopify-nextjs-prisma-app/README.md

 - The `dev` script in `package.json` contains `rm -rf .next` to remove the generated `.next` file because it can cause erros and deleting the file usually fixes it.

 ## TO-DO
-- Add Bcrypt to encrypt session string.
 - Tests.
 - Add webhooks implementation.
 - Better error handling in `models/SessionModel.js`.
 - CONTRIBUTIONS.md
+- [x] Add Cryptr to encrypt session string.